mpleroux/wds_js_weather_app/README.md

 - [How To Build A Weather App In JavaScript Without Needing A Server](https://www.youtube.com/watch?v=w0VEOghdMpQ)
 - [GitHub repository](https://github.com/WebDevSimplified/js-weather-app)

-I didn't clone or fork the project repo because I wanted to learn how to create everything from scratch.
+I didn't clone or fork the project repo because I wanted to create everything from scratch.
 This was a good experience and I learned some things about Vite, Axios, and Open-Meteo's Free Weather API.

 I made some notes for myself while I was following the tutorial.